vigneshiamvk/Project-Reaper/Assets/Story Draft/Project Reaper.md

 I looked around.
 Graves in all the three directions, and the sea on the other one.

 I dropped down on my knee and searched the dead man.
-He had a gun in his packet, a wallet, a lighter and a couple of cigarettes.
+He had a gun in his pocket, a wallet, a lighter and a couple of cigarettes.

 I took everything.